SamhitaVasu/CALM/README.md

 > "Knowledge Economy as we know it is being eclipsed by something new -- call it the Creative Economy."
   ~ Bruce Nussbaum

 Machines are beginning to take over the workforce.
 Merely acquiring, practicing, and applying many new skills and knowledge will no longer be enough.
-We need to develop the qualities that make us *uniquely human*, such as *creativity*, *imagination*, and *curiosity*. *Cognitive fluidity* is the golden braid that connects these qualities. **CALM provides various research-backed tools to develop and exercise cognitive fluidity.**
+We need to develop the qualities that make us uniquely human, such as creativity, imagination, and curiosity.
+Cognitive fluidity is the golden braid that connects these qualities. ***CALM provides various research-backed tools to develop and exercise cognitive fluidity.***
 &nbsp;

 ------